sagacious-solutions/github-greenifier/README.md

        git config --global user.name "FIRST_NAME LAST_NAME"
        ```
    4) Clone the repo onto the machine, and change to its directory
+   5) Populate the .env file with the following keys
+       USER : email address to send from
+       PASS : email password for account
+       RECIPIENT : email address to send the alert emails too
    6) Create a virtual enviroment for the bot, install requirements, and run main.py
         ```
         python -m venv .venv